skmin-lab/unixmd/docs/source/keywords/methods/shxf.rst

 Detailed description of DISH-XF method is in :cite:`Ha2018`

-.. note:: For ``wsigma`` variable, it reads a list variable consisted of 1 element or elements equal to the number of atoms.
+.. note:: For ``wsigma`` variable, it reads a float number or a list consisted of elements equal to the number of atoms.
 The former use a uniform value for the width, while the latter uses atom-resolved sigma values for the width.